gilesbowkett/argonaut/readme.md

 no longer the focus of the codebase, but, if you want to specify Mongo credentials, use a file called `mongo.yml`.

-for instance, if you keep your mangos in Mongo, here's what that file might look like:
+for instance, if you run a social network about tropical fruit, and you decided to keep your mangos in Mongo, here's what that file might look like:

     host: mongodb.example.com
     port: 12345